Florists Prepare For Valentine’s Day - NewsBreak

 WBAY Green Bay

-Frank Ray visits Green Bay Police Department, and he presents a cause
+Ex cop and music star Frank Ray visits Green Bay Police Department

-GREEN BAY, Wis.
-(WBAY) - Country artist Frank Ray - known for “Country’d Look Good on You” - will perform at the Resch Center tonight.
-Ahead of the performance, though, Ray stopped by the Green Bay Police Department for a meet and greet to discuss the impact of mental health awareness.
+Twice this week police investigated guns brought to school, in Oshkosh and Neenah.
+Why security efforts could get more difficult at the end of the year.

 Comments / 0